FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

 > **New to ELF?**
 >
-> ELF (Executable and Linkable Format) is the standard executable format on Unix-like systems (Linux, BSD, etc.).
-It's a container that holds:
+> ELF (Executable and Linkable Format) is the standard object file format on Unix-like systems (Linux, BSD, etc.).
+> Like PE on Windows or Mach-O on macOs it has evolved from the assembler output format (.out) and later the common object file format (.coff).
+>It's a container that holds:
 >
 > - **Machine code** (your compiled program)
 > - **Section headers** (where different parts of code/data live)